Alireza-Motazedian/Dockerized_LSTM/README.md

 This prevents the container from modifying files in your local directory.

-#### Volumes in Data Science Projects
+### Volumes in Data Science Projects

-For data science projects, volumes are particularly useful for:
+For data science projects, volumes are especially useful for:

 **Persisting Jupyter notebooks and data:**